A BRIEF HISTORY OF THE FIRST ALACHUA MUSIC HARVEST AND THE CREATION OF THE GAINESVILLE ALTERNATIVE MUSIC ALLIANCE

 HISTORY pt.III: AFTERMATH

 In the end, we estimated an attendance of about 5,000; around 4,000 of them actually paid admission.
 It wasn't gigantic, but by all accounts it was a success, especially considering there was a hard freeze that weekend (in Florida, that means high 20s).
 Janet Davies wrote a nice post-piece for the Gainesville Sun.
-The bands (for the most part) had a great time playing on the giant stage; at least some of them got to play in front of thousands, an experience I'm sure most of them won't ever forget.
-The only band (that I know of) who ever made it big was Less Than Jake.
+The bands (for the most part) had a great time playing on the giant stage.
+At least some of them got to play in front of thousands, an experience I'm sure most of them won't ever forget.
+The only band from the first Harvest who made it big was Less Than Jake.
 I remember they played an early slot and hundreds of kids came out to see them.
-Whereas some bands scoffed at the idea of playing so early, Jake was all smiles and happy to play, proving that in the end, if you're a good band and people like you, it doesn't matter what time you play.
+Whereas some bands scoffed at the idea of playing so early, Jake was all smiles and happy to play, proving that if you're a good band and people like you, it doesn't matter what time you play.
 Today they headline some of the biggest concert halls in the country and I'm not surprised at all.
-Ironically, one band that didn't make the cut, For Squirrels, went on to sign with Sony Records.
+Ironically, one band that didn't make the cut, For Squirrels (R.I.P.), went on to sign with Sony Records.
 I still remember their Maxell-ish demo tape and lobbied for them, but I was overruled by the selection committee (absolutely true).

-After paid our debts, took the staff out for a nice dinner, and tipped a few key players, Marshall and I decided to pay ourselves about $600 bucks a piece, a nominal fee for the countless hours we spent.
+After we paid our debts, took the staff out for a nice dinner, and tipped a few key players, Marshall and I decided to pay ourselves about $600 bucks a piece, a nominal fee for the countless hours we spent.
 I would hardly call this a profit.
 If anyone has a problem with that, go produce your own #@*$! festival.
-With my cash I bought a green 1994 Kona Lava Dome mountain bike from Ted at Spin Cycle (which I recently sold for $120 on the L.A.
+With my cash I bought a green 1994 Kona Lava Dome mountain bike from Ted at Spin Cycle (which I sold in 2008 for $120 on the L.A.
 Craigslist).
 I decided to quit GAMA in summer 1994 to devote my time to my own music life: touring with Loose Fragments.
-In the end, I realized that I would have rather been on stage than in the production trailer.
+I realized that I would rather be on stage than in the production trailer.
 Marshall and the GAMA crew continued on for several years, growing the production into a full-time business.
 The festival grew to exceed 20-30,000 in attendance and added many national acts such as James Brown, P-Funk, They Might Be Giants, Ben Harper, Widespread Panic, and others.
 GAMA did an awesome job.
 At first, some wondered whether the national acts would overshadow the local bands.
-Well, they did.
-But the greater benefit was that the big bands attracted more publicity and interest, which drove attendance well into five digits and gave the bands way more exposure than they would have had otherwise.
+Well of course they did, but the greater benefit was that the big bands attracted more publicity and interest, which drove attendance well into five digits and gave the bands way more exposure than they would have had otherwise.

 In what surely is NOT a textbook example of unbiased reporting, I wrote a review of the 4th Annual Music Harvest for Moon Magazine.
 (I took my job as a music writer a little too seriously sometimes, and I regret many of the critical remarks I made in the magazine, not just about the Harvest.)
 That year the stage roof collapsed under the weight of rain...only minutes before Ben Harper was to start.
 Instead of a stage show, Harper played a small acoustic solo set under the pole barn.
 P-Funk had to be relocated to the fluorescent-lit convention hall.
-If you were there, I guess it was one of those memorable moments of adversity.
-The productions staff likely had a decidedly less romantic view.
+If you were there, it was one of those memorable moments of people overcoming adversity.
+The production staff likely had a decidedly less romantic view in the moment.
 I remember seeing Marshall driving around in the rain in a golf cart with the production staff looking--understandably--very stressed.
-The collapse wasn't GAMA's fault, but they had to deal with it.
+The stage collapse wasn't GAMA's fault, but they had to deal with it.

-Last I heard, Marshall lives in North Carolina and works for Clear Channel.
+As far as I know, Marshall lives in Charleston and runs a production company of some sort.
 In the year 2000 or so, about 3 a.m. one summer night in Greenwich Village, I was eating sidewalk pizza with a couple Gainesville buds when, to our surprise, Marshall walked by.
 We all chatted for a bit; I think he was in town for some production meeting or something.
 It was one of those funny New York moments that you'd understand if you lived there.

 back to top